LegendaryMediaTV/LMTV-Bootstrap/README.md

 This is a Node.js framework for working with [HTML 5](https://www.w3schools.com/html/) and [Bootstrap 4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/).

-At this point it is mostly just HTML classes, but I wanted to get this package out there for testing purposes.
+Besides HTML classes, it has support for Bootstrap themes, grid system, alerts, and forms.

 ## Getting started